 Average phone bill: Postpaid phone plans

 Customers who choose a SIM-only postpaid plan tend to pay more a month, on average, than those with a prepaid plan.
-The average postpaid phone plan in Australia is $41 per month — that’s $492 per year.
-Once again, we see that customers in South Australia are paying less than the average each month for postpaid and those in the Tasmania are paying slightly more than the national average for their plans.
+The average postpaid phone plan in Australia is $35 per month — that’s $420 per year.
+Customers in South Australia and the ACT are paying less than the average each month for postpaid and those in the Tasmania are paying slightly more than the national average for their plans.
 Here is a breakdown of the average postpaid phone bill by state and territory:

-Of those surveyed, 10% have 30GB to 39.99GB of data included, 9% had 1GB to 1.99GB, another 9% had 10GB to 14.99GB of data, and a further 9% had 50GB to 99.99GB of data.
-10% were unsure how much data they had on their plan and 3% claimed to have no data.
+Of those surveyed, 9% have 50GB to 99.99GB of data included, 8% had 1GB to 1.99GB, 7% had 10GB to 14.99GB of data, and a further 7% had 30GB to 39.99GB of data.
+13% were unsure how much data they had on their plan and 3% claimed to have no data.
 The popularity of larger data inclusions on postpaid plans may also account for why postpaid customers typically pay more each month for their plan compared to those on prepaid.

 The following table includes a selection of postpaid plans from Canstar Blue’s database for $50 or less, listed in order of standard cost, lowest to highest, then by data allowance, largest to smallest.
 Use our comparison tool to see a wide range of plans from other providers.
 This table includes products with links to referral partners.